 - Throw everything into the freezer.

 That’s it.
 As you can see, freezing ghee doesn’t require any extra steps, and you can do it in no time.
 Defrost the fat overnight in the fridge.

 Freezing ghee only makes sense if you need to store it for like 3+ years.
 For shorter storage periods, letting it sit in the fridge is just fine.

 Ghee keeps quality at least until the best-by date on the label, which is usually a year to two years of jarring.
 If you take good care of it, it retains quality for months after that date.
 Once you open the jar for the first time, use its contents within 6 months for the best quality.

 Each container of ghee comes with a best-by or use-by date.
 That date informs you of how long the fat will remain at peak quality.
 Ghee won’t magically go bad a day or a week after that date.
 That means you can use it past the date on the label.

-|Ghee (Unopened or opened)||“Best by”||“Best by” + 3 – 6 months|
+|Ghee, unopened||“Best by”||“Best by” + 3 – 6 months|